 Administrative procedures relating to student conduct, disciplinary action, and involuntary withdrawal will be determined by the President in consultation with appropriate administrative staff, faculty and students.
 Procedures will be followed to ensure due process should a student violate a college rule or regulation not directly involving academic performance and achievement.
-The College President is expressly authorized to enforce the rules set forth under the Code.
+The College President is expressly authorized to enforce the rules set forth under the "Student Code of Conduct."